Michelle Lipinski, co-founder and principal of Northshore Recovery High School, hugs a student. Image by the Addiction Policy Forum.

 If you or somebody you know needs help for a mental health problem, or for a problem with drugs, there are places that can help.
 The helplines below are free and confidential; you won’t have to give your full name or your contact information.

-- National Suicide Prevention Lifeline: 1-800-273-TALK (8255).
+• 988 Suicide & Crisis Lifeline: 988.
 This isn’t only for people thinking about suicide.
 They’ll talk with you about all sorts of problems.